Skip to content

 Most automation challenges are not technical.
 They happen because teams, data, and decisions are not properly connected.

 When processes are unclear, people compensate with extra effort.
-When data is scattered across tools, reporting becomes unreliable.
+When data is scattered, reporting becomes unreliable.
 When nobody owns a workflow, automating it creates more confusion, not less.

 Systems Audit